Gincaza/CaesarCipher/README.md

 Decryption and Encryption of text files using the Caesar Cipher algorithm.
 I'm just a student 👨‍🎓, so this is a small personal project, not a professional tool.

 ## Overview
 This Python script allows you to encrypt and decrypt text files with ease.
 It's a simple and educational project to help you understand the Caesar Cipher algorithm.
+I put it to ignore .py files because I was testing in the  same directory all  the scripts.
+Feel free to modify

 ## Features
 - **Encryption**: Encode your files.